matgnt/identity-trust/specifications/M1/dsp_ssi.md

 - DSP shoud provide a mechanism to transfer the required proofs
 - DSP needs to define errors in case those proofs are not accepted

-The transfer of the proofs (VCs) may be defined as out-of-band.
-This is not the desired approach, but because of other constraints, it might be the intermediate solution.
+The transfer of the proofs (VCs) may be defined as out-of-band for the DSP protocol.
+This is not the desired approach, but could be seen as an intermediate solution step.

 ![](auth.flow_dsp_contract_negotiation.png)

+The general question is, how does the application layer protocol (DSP) know or map its requirements.
+In the fist step, this can be a dataspace specific pre-defined mapping of Policies into a VC requirments list.
+Generally, the protocol should provide a mechanism to transfer a specific list of such proof requirements.

+The depicted flow uses the OAuth dynamic client registration endpoint to add additional authorizations (VCs) to the Client's identity.
+Once done, the DSP contract negotiation is started and the provider needs to check whether all required proofs are 'loaded onto the identity' in an out-of band step that queries the Wallet.